 Estimates suggest there are fewer than 100 individuals left in Lake Pátzcuaro, the third largest lake in Mexico and the only place in the world where the species is found in the wild.
 It could be extinct in the next 20-30 years.

-Chester Zoo and its expert herpetologists, Michoacán University of Mexico, a Mexican government fisheries centre, local communities and a convent of nuns (The Sisters of the Monastery of the Dominican of Order) joined forces in an international conservation effort to save the species.
+Chester Zoo and its expert herpetologists, Michoacán University of Saint Nicholas of Hidalgo, a Mexican government fisheries centre, local communities and a convent of nuns (Patzcuaro’s Dominican Convent) joined forces in an international conservation effort to save the species.
 Combining conservation breeding to protect declining numbers, through sustained and genetically viable populations, the restoration of freshwater landscapes in Mexico and education and community engagement work, this unlikely, but wonderful partnership, is giving the salamander new hope in its fight for survival – a unique example of our ‘one-plan’ approach to conservation, can be key to preventing extinction.

 MEXICO FISH ARK

 Mexico has long been a focus of Chester Zoo’s work with highly threatened freshwater species.
-Alongside our partners, our Mexico Fish Ark is providing a vital lifeline to 39 species of endemic fish, some of which have already been declared ‘extinct in the wild’ and now remain only in conservation breeding facilities.
+Alongside our partners, the Mexico Fish Ark (Michoacán University’s aquatic biology lab) is providing a vital lifeline to 39 species of endemic fish, some of which have already been declared ‘extinct in the wild’ and now remain only in conservation breeding facilities.